12/28/06: My new guitar:

 Here it is alongside my OM-35.

 Petey sniffs the ebony tuning knobs.
-This photo also shows the wonderful McKinney-Elliot Capo that stores above the nut when not in use.
+This photo also shows the McKinney-Elliot Capo that stores above the nut when not in use.

 The top is Adirondack Spruce, with scalloped bracing.
 The sound hole rosette

-is inlayed with abalone shell (in Martin-guitar-speak: "style-45 rosette").
+is inlayed with abalone shell (style-45) rosette.

 The East Indian rosewood headplate is inlaid with an abalone torch, and the